What is CCS?

 INPEX is actively working to decarbonise its operations, to provide a stable supply of diverse and clean energy sources.

-INPEX aims to be CCS-ready by 2030 and is currently preparing for upgrades to key infrastructure at the Ichthys LNG onshore production facilities to enable the safe separation and capture of CO2 during LNG processing.
+INPEX aims to be CCS-ready by the late 2020s and is currently preparing for upgrades to key infrastructure at the Ichthys LNG onshore facilities to enable the separation and capture of CO₂ during LNG production.

 Our strategy